zvineyard/pyrocms-wordpress-import/README.md

 This module does not currently import pages form a WordPress site into PyroCMS.
 That feature will be part of the next release.

+This module does not currently transfer draft posts from WordPress to PyroCMS.

 This module does not copy images from WordPress posts or pages.

 Running the import process more than once will throw SQL errors if the following tables aren't empty: default_blog, default_blog_categories, default_comments, default_keywords, default_keywords_applied.